-- Implement the Evaluation Plan (Objectives) and related Survey Guide provided by MFF (Note: MFF will perform data analysis). - Follow MFF-established data collection protocols. - Dedicate staff time and effort to evaluation activities.
+- Implement the Evaluation Plan (Objectives) and related Survey Guide provided by MFF (Note: MFF will analyze and summarize data and provide each local organization with reports to use for continuous improvement. - Follow MFF-established data collection protocols.
+Protocols for administering all MFF surveys are provided in the Evaluation section of the Partner Portal. - Dedicate staff time and effort to evaluation activities (e.g., educator training regarding survey protocols, survey administration, and barcoding).
 These activities must be included in the 'Description of SNAP-Ed Duties' in the 'Staffing Tab' and reflected in the FTE associated with SNAP-Ed work in your budget.
-Do not include personnel expenses associated with evaluation activities as 'Program Expenses'. - Local SNAP-Ed Program Leads are responsible for overseeing implementation of program evaluation; working with the MFF Project Manager and/or Evaluation Specialist on evaluation activities; and the application of findings and results, etc. - Local SNAP-Ed program staff are responsible for survey distribution, data collection, etc. - Local and statewide program evaluation must focus only on evaluating SNAP-Ed activities and assessing the effectiveness of SNAP-Ed interventions approved in your Program Summary and Budget included with your contract.
+Do not include personnel expenses associated with evaluation activities as 'Program Expenses'. - Local SNAP-Ed Program Leads are responsible for overseeing implementation of program evaluation (Evaluation Plan and Survey Guide); working with the MFF Program Manager and/or Evaluation Specialist on evaluation activities; and the application of findings and results, etc. - Local SNAP-Ed program staff are responsible for survey distribution, data collection, etc. - Local and statewide program evaluation must focus only on evaluating SNAP-Ed activities and assessing the effectiveness of SNAP-Ed interventions approved in your Program Summary and Budget included with your contract.

-To learn more about evaluation requirements, refer to the SNAP-Ed at MFF Evaluation Requirements section (page 42).
+To learn more about evaluation requirements, refer to the SNAP-Ed at MFF Evaluation Requirements section (page 41).